Burner Express Air FAQ

 Q: Will I be charged an oversize baggage fee if my baggage is too large?

 A: Sometimes Burner Express Air will be able to accommodate oversize baggage by special advance arrangements (and extra baggage fees), depending on the size of the aircraft and weight and balance restrictions.
-Unlike commercial airliners, Burner Express Air cannot accommodate oversize baggage except by special advance arrangement.
+Unlike large commercial airliners, Burner Express Air charter companies cannot accommodate oversize baggage except by special advance arrangement.
 If your baggage is too large to fit in the plane, you will not be allowed to bring it with you.
-There is no baggage storage at the check-in locations.
+There is no baggage storage at the check-in locations

 Q: Can I bring my bicycle with me?